The irrigation advisory systems and technologies of information and communication

 Context of the story

-The application of theoretical concepts of the water-soil-plant-atmosphere relationships, combined with the use of remote sensing and digital technologies, facilitate decision-making for irrigation scheduling.
+The application of theoretical concepts of water-soil-plant-atmosphere relationships, combined with the use of remote sensing and digital technologies, facilitate decision-making for irrigation scheduling.

 The implemented initiative